-Therefore, while independent surveillance may improve its quality, credibility and impact for non-program countries, it cannot be relied on for bringing greater symmetry between creditor and debtor countries.
+Therefore, while independent surveillance may improve its quality, credibility and impact for non-programme countries, it cannot be relied on for bringing greater symmetry between creditor and debtor countries.
 Such a step may need to be supplemented by reforms in many areas of governance to be taken up in the following section.
-However, given the limits to improving significantly the leverage of the Fund over non-borrowing countries, evenhandedness may only be possible by minimizing conditionality for program countries and increasing the degree of automaticity of their access to the Fund in the ways and means discussed above.
+However, given the limits to improving significantly the leverage of the Fund over non-borrowing countries, evenhandedness may only be possible by minimizing conditionality for programme countries and increasing the degree of automaticity of their access to the Fund in the ways discussed above.

-H. Governance: Making the Fund a genuinely multilateral institution
+H. Governance: making the Fund a genuinely multilateral institution

-The debate over governance of the IMF has focussed mainly on issues raised by exercise of power by its major shareholders, particularly the United States.
-The most frequently debated areas of reform include the procedures for the choice of the MD and, more importantly, the distribution of voting rights.
+The debate over governance of the IMF has focused mainly on issues raised by exercise of power by its major shareholders, particularly the United States.
+The most frequently debated areas of reform include the procedures for the choice of the Managing Director and, more importantly, the distribution of voting rights.
 Shortcomings in transparency and accountability are also closely related to "democratic deficit" within the governance structure of the Fund resulting from the quota regime.

 The postwar bargain struck between the United States and Western Europe for the distribution of the heads of the Bretton Woods institutions between the two shores of the Atlantic has survived widespread public criticism and initiatives taken by developing countries.
-The latest selection of the MD was again business as usual despite the apparent consensus reached during the previous round by the Board that the decision for selection would be based on a wide and open discussion involving all members of the Fund.43
+The latest selection of the Managing Director was again business as usual despite the apparent consensus reached during the previous round by the Board that the decision for selection would be based on a wide and open discussion involving all members of the Fund.47

-There is a consensus among independent observers that the present distribution of voting rights lacks legitimacy not only because it does not meet the minimum standards for equity due to erosion of "basic votes", but also because it no longer reflects the relative economic importance of the members of the Fund.44 The existing distribution of voting rights, together with the special majority requirements for key decisions, effectively gives a veto power to the United States in matters such as adjustment of quotas, the sale of IMF gold reserves, balance of payments assistance to developing countries, and allocation of SDRs.
+There is a consensus among independent observers that the present distribution of voting rights lacks legitimacy not only because it does not meet the minimum standards for equity due to erosion of "basic votes", but also because it no longer reflects the relative economic importance of the members of the Fund.48 The existing distribution of voting rights, together with the special majority requirements for key decisions, effectively gives a veto power to the United States in matters such as adjustment of quotas, the sale of IMF gold reserves, balance of payments assistance to developing countries, and allocation of SDRs.
 Such a degree of control by the United States may have had some rationale during the immediate postwar years when it was the single most important creditor to the rest of the world and effectively the only creditor of the Fund.
-However, now not only is the United States the single largest debtor country in the world, but it is only one of the 45 creditor countries at the IMF.45
+However, now not only is the United States the single largest debtor country in the world, but it is only one of the 45 creditor countries at the IMF.49 veloping countries in areas such as quotas, voting rights or SDR allocation.

-In theory the Fund appears to be a consensus builder since decisions by the Board are taken without formal voting.
-46 But there has been hardly any consensus on proposals for change favoured by developing countries in areas such as quotas, voting rights or SDR allocation.
 In reality the consensual process of decision-making on the Executive Board does not constitute a democratizing feature of Fund governance, but a way of exerting pressure on dissenting countries to go along with its major shareholders.
-The influence of developing countries is further weakened by the practice of arriving at decisions through consensus among EDs, rather
+The influence of developing countries is further weakened by the practice of arriving at decisions through consensus among Executive Directors, rather than direct exercise of voting rights by each and every member, since many developing countries are represented by Executive Directors from industrial countries.51